 From a clinical perspective, depression is a much more serious mental health issue.
 It is characterised by experiencing a prolonged and significantly lower mood that lasts for two weeks or longer.
 There is typically a loss of interest or pleasure in activities that are usually enjoyable.
 And, there is a diminished ability to love, work and perform daily living activities.
 There may also be a significant personality change.

 Do You Want to Overcome Depression?

 Depression is not something one can simply snap out of.
 If left untreated, it may severely impact your mental health, long-term happiness and daily functioning.
 Depression is a treatable condition, so there’s no reason why you should suffer in silence.
-Conveniently located north and south of the river, I offer counselling and psychotherapy services to people who struggle with depression.
+Conveniently located in Wembley north of the river and Como south of the river, I offer counselling and psychotherapy services to people who struggle with depression.
 I can show you practical step-by-step strategies that you can use to successfully beat depression and return to coping confidently with daily life.

 When you are depressed, things can seem hopeless and out of your control, but with the right help, it is possible to make a full recovery.
 Understanding the cause of your depression and engaging in active strategies can help you to alleviate your symptoms and prevent them from recurring in the future.
 Therapy can help you understand what’s keeping you stuck and provide steps you can take to regain happiness and control of your life.

 There is no single cause for depression.
 Most research suggests that depression may be triggered by any one or combination of the following:

 Stressful life events such as the loss of a job, long-term unemployment, poor physical health, loneliness, family problems, the death of a loved one, or the end of a close relationship.

 Adverse childhood experiences, such as trauma and abuse, or a lack of preparation for adult life.